puppetsw/StringMaster/README.md

 ## Usage

-Load the plugin DLL into Autodesk Civil 3D with `netload`.
+Load the `stringmaster.civil.dll` plugin into Autodesk Civil 3D with `netload`.

 Display the palette with the `stringmaster` command.